International Amphitheatre: Presidential nominating conventions

 The 1952 Republican National Convention had the distinction of being the first political convention broadcast live by television coast to coast, with special studio facilities provided for all the major networks.

-The 1968 Democratic National Convention was one of the most tumultuous political conventions in American history, noted by anti-war protests.
+The 1968 Democratic National Convention was one of the most tumultuous political conventions in American history, noted for anti-war protests.

 Sports

-Televised boxing and wrestling events were held at the venue for decades, making it a well-known venue across the United States.
-In December 1981, Joe Frazier had his final boxing match at the Amphitheatre against Floyd Cummings, which resulted in a draw.
+Televised boxing and wrestling were held at the venue for decades, making it well-known across the United States.
+It was home to Chicago's wrestling scene into the 1980s, and in 1981, Joe Frazier's final boxing match was at the Amphitheatre.